nunchuk-io/resources/content/getting-started/createMultiSig/_index.en.md

 <img src = chooseKeys.png
     alt = "Choose the keys to associate with wallet (Screenshot)"/>

 4. Assign the keys you selected to the wallet by clicking the "Assign To Wallet" button.
-You should see the keys listed on the right side now under "Key Configuration"
+You should see the keys listed on the right side now under "Key Configuration."

 <img src = assignToWallet.png
     alt = "Assign to Wallet button (Screenshot)"